Persistent poor sleep can feel like a prison.

 Monitor this critical, fragile ratio daily, doubly-so if insomnia is a recurring issue.

 For example, restless leg syndrome (RLS) is especially related to sodium/potassium balance.
-RLS is also linked to Vitamin D/A balance, as well as calcium/magnesium balance.
-If any nutrient is low or high, restless legs can present.
+RLS is also linked to Vitamin D/A balance, as well as calcium/magnesium balance and iron levels.
+If any nutrient is low or high, restless legs can present — and extreme supplementation easily and often leads to imbalance.

 All in all, any nutrient, when out of balance with its cofactors (read: all other nutrients), can cause persistent insomnia until supplementation has stopped and the body can balance itself once again.

-It can take weeks for sleep to return when nutrients and hormones have been thrown out of whack, although improvements can often be noticed within mere nights of stopping the offensive supplementation.
+It can take weeks for sleep to return when nutrients and hormones have been thrown out of whack, though improvements can often be noticed within mere nights of stopping the offensive supplementation.

-Insomnia can certainly be caused when too-few calories are eaten, or when calories are eaten too late in the day.
+Insomnia can certainly be caused when too-few calories are eaten –or– when enough calories are eaten too late in the day.

 When calories aren’t eaten early, they are less efficiently metabolize later in the day — leading to an energy deficit that can only be ameliorated by further, excessive caloric intake.

-Simply put, eating too little early means even more calories must be eaten later in the day to compensate — to keep up with energy requirements of the body.
+Simply put, eating too little, early, means even more calories must be eaten later in the day to compensate.
+The energy requirements of the body must be met, and if not early, your body will get them later.

-Especially in cases of long-term malnutrition and chronic illness (due to extreme dieting, infections, or even poor gut health), the body is in a perpetual state of energetic deficit.
+In cases of chronic illness (due to extreme dieting, infections, or even poor gut health), the body is in a perpetual state of energetic deficit.

-When blood sugar regulation is a concern, it’s increasingly important to 1) eat enough calories and 2) eat those calories on time: early and not late.
+Therefore, when blood sugar regulation is a concern, it’s increasingly important to 1) eat enough calories and 2) eat those calories on time — early — and not late.

-The caveat: if you find yourself unable to sleep due to insufficient calories during the day — there may be no other choice but to get up and eat sufficient calories to induce sleep.
+However, the fact that eating late isn’t ideal doesn’t mean you should starve yourself during bouts of insomnia.
+If you find yourself unable to sleep due to insufficient daytime caloric intake — there’s no other choice but to get up and eat sufficient calories to allow for proper sleep.

-Snacking at night isn’t ideal (poor glucose metabolism, eating signals “daytime” to the brain), but insomnia is easily a worse outcome.
-Eat what’s needed for the night, and get back on track in the morning and over time.
+Snacking at night certainly isn’t ideal (poor glucose metabolism, eating signals “daytime” to the brain, bad for gut health), but insomnia is clearly a worse outcome.
+When necessary, eat what’s needed for the night, and get back on track in the morning and the days that follow.

-Daily movement is a major component of good sleep.
+Daily movement is a major component of dependable sleep.

-Movement reinforces the circadian rhythm by suppressing melatonin and signaling daytime to the brain’s clock (suprachiasmatic nucleus).
+How?
+Movement reinforces the circadian rhythm by suppressing melatonin — and signaling daytime to the brain’s clock (suprachiasmatic nucleus).

-Exercise also improves liver bile flow and digestive wellness, allowing for more efficient absorption of nutrients and, therefore, improved metabolic function.
+Exercise also improves liver bile flow and digestive wellness, allowing for more efficient absorption of nutrients and, therefore, improved metabolic function — all of which support deep rest.

-Some well-intentioned health advice recommends extreme resting and avoidance of exercise.
-While this advice is based on some measure of truth (long-term overexertion can harm health), it mustn’t ignore the fact that daily, tolerable levels of movement are critical to digestive motility, lymph function, and preventing insomnia.
+Some well-intentioned — but ultimately, misguided — health advice recommends extreme avoidance of exercise.
+While this advice is based on some measure of truth (long-term overexertion can harm health), we mustn’t ignore the fact that daily, tolerable levels of movement are absolutely critical to GI motility, lymph drainage, and, ultimately, preventing insomnia.

-It can be a struggle to maintain homeostasis and fluid balance due to chronic inflammation and poor nutrient absorption.
+Bodily homeostasis and fluid balance often strugge due to chronic inflammation and poor nutrient absorption.
+Poor gut health and overburdened liver/kidneys are often factors, as well.

 Monitoring fluid intake — as well as water quality — is important when sleep is a challenge.